-At the age of 17, he was captured by the Babylonian king Nebuchadnezzar.
-However, because Daniel showed himself to be an educated spiritual man at a young age, the ruler appointed him to be the leader of all magicians and southsayers.
+At 17, he was captured by the Babylonian king Nebuchadnezzar.
+However, because Daniel showed himself to be an educated spiritual man at a young age, the ruler appointed him to lead all magicians and southsayers.
 Daniel could interpret dreams and make appropriate predictions.
 Towards the end of his life, he moved to Susa in present-day Iran, where he died and was buried.

 Legend has it that the saint’s remains bring good luck.
 Those who possess them are said to be prosperous.
 It is believed that this is why Timur had brought the bones to Samarkand when he conquered Susa.
 Samarkand was to become a prosperous region.

-Another legend says that after the burial in Samarkand, the tomb began to grow and became 18m long over the years.
+Another legend says that after the burial in Samarkand, the tomb grew and became 18m long over the years.
 Later, the tomb was covered with stone along its entire length.
 A five-domed mausoleum was built around the grave in the traditional style.
 Believers of three religions visit this place.

 There is a spring not far from the mausoleum; the water is considered holy and is drunk by pilgrims.